cloudblog004/fantasticfoodies/content/en/posts/3486-recipe-of-favorite-ellie-and-39-s-crockpot-bbq-chicken.md

 1. Prepare to taste sea salt

 Not only are they insanely easy to make, they&#39;re also super tender You won&#39;t have to worry too much with crockpot BBQ chicken thighs, as they should be at the right chicken thighs internal temp once the time is done.
-It originated on a cute blog called, &#34;Stick a Fork in it.&#34; We really liked the *Place chicken in crockpot.
+It originated on a cute blog called, *Stick a Fork in it.* We really liked the *Place chicken in crockpot.
 Mix up sauce with other ingredients and pour over chicken.
 Dear Reader- Welcome to Crockpot Week!

 <!--inarticleads2-->